 Adding or dropping a course may affect a student's enrollment status, and therefore the amount of financial aid for which the student is eligible.
-The Director of Student Finance is responsible for advising a student of the financial consequences of a change in registration.
+The Director of Student Finance (or Designee) is responsible for advising a student of the financial consequences of a change in registration.

-In order for second mini-term courses to be considered in the determination of a student's enrollment status for Pell grant purposes only, a student must register for the second mini-term courses by the close of business on day twenty (20) of the start of the full term, i.e. prior to the Census date.
+In order for six-week 2 mini-term courses to be considered in the determination of a student's enrollment status for Pell grant purposes only, a student must register for the six-week 2 mini-term courses by the close of business on day twenty (20) of the start of the full term, i.e. prior to the Census date.